Southern Texas

 (1830 ? - 1846, 1849 - 1861 intermittent, 1861 - 1865, 1867), Brazos Santiago Island

-Originally here was Fort Brazos Santiago (1), a Mexican customs house and military outpost at the entrance to Brazos Santiago Pass.
+Originally here on the north end of the island, facing Port Isabel, was Fort Brazos Santiago (1), a Mexican customs house and military outpost at the entrance to Brazos Santiago Pass.
 Abandoned when the U.S. Army under General Zachary Taylor marched south to the Rio Grande in March 1846.
-In 1849 it then became Brazos Island Depot, a U.S. Army arsenal and encampment protecting the inlet to Port Isabel and Fort Polk.
+In 1849 it then became Brazos Island Depot, a U.S. Army supply depot and encampment protecting the inlet to Port Isabel and Fort Polk.
+The compound was composed of eight buildings, manned by three civilians and a rotated three-man guard troop detachment.
 The marine transfer station (deep draft to shallow draft) for Forts Polk and Brown was also located here on Brazos Santiago Island.
 Taken over by CSA forces in February 1861, they then built Fort Brazos Santiago (2), a shore battery, after the war started.
 The post was re-used by the Union from November 1863 until July 1864 while Brownsville was occupied.
 Re-occupied by the CSA until recaptured by the Union again in 1865 before the war ended.
-The site was destroyed by a hurricane in 1867.
+The site was destroyed by a hurricane in 1867, and subsequent dredging operations and jetty building have changed the shape of the island.
 A state marker is located on South Padre Island in Isla Blanca Park.

 Camp Witherall